watsang/masterthesis-2014-2015/Literature_research/README.md

 When I started reading the literature on diversity indices in microbial ecology, I received some really helpful articles from [Aisling Daly](http://www.kermit.ugent.be/phd%20students.php?navigatieId=92&categorieId=11).
 The recommended list filtered out a bunch of confusing papers.
 It also helped in gaining a better understanding on the issues on diversity indices in ecology.

-# The Objective
+## The Objective
-The goal is to manipulate the resistance of a microbial community by changing the composition of a community.
+Change a microbial community's resistance to invasion by varying the species distribution of a community.

-# General Background
+## General Background
 [Microbial Resource Management](http://onlinelibrary.wiley.com/doi/10.1002/elsc.200620176/abstract) -- the paper lays the foundation for manipulating microbial communities from an ecological perspective.